waynodiablo/Oystercard/intro_to_the_web/00_challenge_map.md

 - Some basic exercises to get you familiar with Requests, Responses, and HTTP
 - A basic project to get you familiar with Servers, `params`, `session`s
-- Some basic exercies to get you familiar with Capybara
+- Some basic exercises to get you familiar with Capybara
 - An extended project to wrap it all together and build on previous weeks.

 ### Challenges